-Moving from problem to prototype over 4 weeks
+Moving from problem to prototype through the 4D cycle.

-Building redemptive technology together
+Building redemptive technology together.

-Join us over 4 weeks to build solutions to kingdom problems as we follow the FaithTech Redemptive Technology cycle together.
+FaithTech Create is an expression of the FaithTech Labs Program.
+It's a biblically-rooted way of building solutions to kingdom problems as we follow the FaithTech Redemptive Technology cycle together.

 Join in your city or online, as FaithTech teams from across the world create redemptive technology.